 The Observatory monitors and analyses the latest trends and data in the online platform economy.
 The insights produced by the observatory help the Commission in policy-making for the online platform economy.

-The Observatory is comprised of a group of Commission officials, a dedicated expert group of prominent independent experts and a support study.
-The different elements of the Observatory compliment and reinforce each other to provide the most relevant and high quality analysis to the Commission.
+The Observatory is made up of a group of Commission officials and a dedicated expert group of prominent independent experts.
+There is also a support study that helps to guide its work.
+The different elements of the Observatory complement each other so that it can provide the most relevant and high quality analysis to the Commission.

 The Observatory has a dedicated website where professional platform users can flag issues they experience with platforms.
-The Observatory uses this information in its work to raise the Commission's awareness of the main issues businesses and professional users are facing on online platforms.
+The Observatory uses issues flagged by users to raise the Commission's awareness of the main issues businesses and professional users are facing on online platforms.
 This is crucial for informed and targeted policies.

 The expert group

-Following a competitive selection process, the Commission has appointed 15 high-profile experts as members of the expert group for the Observatory on the Online Platform Economy.
-As this group is set up by a Commission Decision, it is part of the Register of Commission expert groups.
+Following a competitive selection process for the 2nd term of the expert group, the Commission has appointed 15 high-profile experts (.pdf) as members of the expert group for the EU Observatory on the Online Platform Economy.
+As this group was set up by a Commission Decision, it is part of the Register of Commission expert groups.

-On 26 February 2021 the final reports by the first group of experts were made public following stakeholder feedback and reactions on the progress reports which were published for consultation in July 2020.
+The final reports by the first group of experts were made public in February 2021 following stakeholder feedback and reactions on the progress reports, which were published for consultation in July 2020.

 The expert group supports the Commission in monitoring the evolution of the online platform economy for evidence-based and problem-focused policymaking.

 In this role, the expert group has several tasks:

 - advise the Commission on the main trends of the online platform economy;